rickmurdock/notes/Java/JDBCAndTransactional.md

 This lesson will discuss transactions, a way to group up changes to a database.

-Database Transactions
+## Database Transactions

-When a method inserts, updates and/or deletes more than once the changes need to be wrapped in a transaction.
+When a method inserts, updates and/or deletes more than once the changes need to be wrapped in a **transaction**.
 When changes are wrapped up together in a transaction, what we're telling Spring is:

 "These changes are all one unit.
-If there's a problem with any of them, I want you to undo all changes and roll back to where I was before I gave that command."
+If there's a problem with **any** of them, I want you to undo **all** changes and roll back to where I was before I gave that command."

-This will be accomplished by setting the transaction boundaries in a service layer.
+This will be accomplished by setting the transaction boundaries in a **service layer**.
 First, let's see what happens without using a transaction.

-Define a new PersonService interface, which has the same methods as the PersonRepository interface, with one new method: void add(List<Person> people).
+Define a new `PersonService` interface, which has the same methods as the `PersonRepository` interface, with one new method: `void add(List<Person> people)`.
 If the list has more than one person then multiple rows will be inserted in the person table.

 ```java
 package com.example.aggregate.service;